Ruby Wax: Writing, academe, corporate training and returns to television and stage

 In March 2009, Wax returned to Comic Relief to take part in Comic Relief Does The Apprentice.
 Wax appeared in the 2011 Comic Relief in Comic Relief Does Masterchef in which Wax prepared an appetiser for then Prime Minister David Cameron.

 On 1 April 2009, Ruby Wax Goes Dutch premiered on Dutch television network NET 5.

 She was appointed Chancellor of the University of Southampton, commencing duties on 1 May 2019.

 Wax teaches business communication in the public and private sectors.
 Clients include Deutsche Bank, the UK Home Office and Skype.

 In September 2013, Wax graduated from Kellogg College, Oxford, with a master's degree in mindfulness-based cognitive therapy.
 She had previously earned a postgraduate certificate in psychotherapy and counselling from Regent's College in London.

 In 2016, Wax published her first mindfulness book, A Mindfulness Guide For The Frazzled, within which she sets out her own six-week mindfulness course with the blessing of Mark Williams, her professor at Oxford and co-creator of mindfulness-based cognitive therapy.

 After the 2020 lockdown period caused by the COVID-19 pandemic, her book And Now for the Good News... was published.
 Still related to mindfulness, it discusses her discovery of new ways for education, community, self-sustainability, business or volunteering to improve lives internationally.
 Her book A Mindfulness Guide For Survival was published in August 2021.

 She lectures at Bangor University and in 2022 received an honorary degree from the university.

 In November 2025, Wax was announced as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+She finished the show in 8th place.